From medical visors to components for spacecraft, 3D printing is transforming our understanding of how things are made.

-BOFA International, a global leader in portable industrial fume and dust extraction, is seeing growing demand for its specialised range of 3D print systems that remove process odours and help capture potentially harmful airborne contaminants at source.
+BOFA International, a global leader in portable industrial fume and dust extraction, is seeing growing demand for its specialised range of 3D print systems that help remove process odours and help capture potentially harmful airborne contaminants at the source.
 Without this filtration, fume and particulate could enter the breathing zones of operators, with the potential to impact on human health.

 “3D printing covers lots of different additive manufacturing processes but they share a need for effective removal of particulate and fume – including nanoparticles – to help operators meet their Occupational Exposure Limits regulatory obligations,” said Haydn Knight, Sales & Marketing Director at BOFA.

-“BOFA technology not only helps remove potentially harmful airborne contaminants and odours, but it can also capture print residue that would otherwise build-up on expensive machinery.
+“BOFA technology not only helps remove potentially harmful airborne contaminants and odours, but it can also capture print residue that would otherwise build up on expensive machinery.
 In time, this debris would likely degrade high-value components, affect product quality and impact productivity.”

 Many customers also report an additional benefit.
 Venting the print chamber to atmosphere or recirculating the air can provide temperature control within the chamber.
 Accurate flow control systems featured on many BOFA products adjust the rate at which the air is moved, enabling thermal precision during printing processes through active convection.

 BOFA has developed a range of solutions covering the many different processes involved in additive manufacturing, with filter technology and extraction performance matched to specific applications.

 The latest innovations include a new design for a sealed filter exchange to remove the risk of thermal events in pyrophoric material operations, as featured in the company’s new AM 400 model.